FrontendMasters/front-end-handbook/practice/tech-employed-by-fd.md

 * JavaScript Object Notation (aka JSON)
 * Web Content Accessibility Guidelines (aka WCAG) & Accessible Rich Internet Applications (aka ARIA)

-These technologies are define below with the relevant documentation and specifications.
+These technologies are defined below with the relevant documentation and specifications.
 For a comprehensive list of all web related specifications have a look at [platform.html5.org](https://platform.html5.org/).

 ##### Hyper Text Markup Language (aka HTML)